LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/6-javaMemoryModel.md

 ## Volatile

 Volatile fields guarantee the visibility of writes (i.e. volatile variables are never cached).
-Read access to a volatile implies to get fresh values from memory.
-Write access to a volatile forces the thread to flush out all pending writes to the memory.
-Volatile variables do however have a cost because caching is no longer allowed.
+Read access to a volatile field implies getting fresh values from memory (slower).
+Write access to a volatile field forces the thread to flush all pending writes to the memory level.
+Volatile variables have a cost due to these things having to be done and caching no longer being allowed.
 Important to note is also that access to a volatile variable inside a loop can be more expensive than synchronizing the entire loop.

 ```java
 class MyExchanger {